the-rccg/FIDS/documentation.md

 - Y-Axis Column

 Additional variables may be defined for the color-axis and size-axis, as well as slicing on each of the columns present in the dataset is enabled when selecting them in the dropdown.

+## Motivation

+The use of commercial databases and cloud infrastrucure for analysis of astronomical daa has been investigated in the recent years to great progress [(Williams et al)](https://iopscience.iop.org/article/10.3847/1538-4365/aab762/pdf), however, there has been little progress in implementing cloud based visualization in combination with the cloud based computing.
+This means that the new technologies are not used to ttheir full poential in astronomy yet and marks the point where this project aims to make significant progress.

+## Current Features

+- [x] Load FITS files via memory maps
+- [x] Read out columns for plotting and slicing
+- [x] Adjust limits based on selected files
+- [x] Interactively visualize subset of quaifying points
+- [x] Allow downloading: individual files, current selection

+## Upcoming Features

+- [ ] Distribute slicing workload using Dask
+- [ ] Allow downloading all points that foal under criteria
+- [ ] Download all displayed points (if none selected)
+- [ ] Mouse-over explanation
+- [ ] How-to Documentation

+## Long Term Plans

+- [ ]  Extend data sources from simple FITS files to online catalogues of astronomical surveys using the openly available SQL interface for gathering daa.